 RECOMMENDED: Full guide to summer activities for kids in NYC

-Free things to do in NYC with kids
+Best free things to do with kids in NYC

 If you want to escape the bustle of the city without straying too far, Governors Island is waiting for you.
-The island features wide open lawns for kids to run through and trees to provide shade should you bring a picnic instead of turning to the food vendors stationed there.
-The tots can speed down Slide Hill, interact with art installations, explore adventure park Play:ground, bike on the car-free roads or swing around in Hammock Grove.
-Enjoy the view of lower Manhattan from afar while enjoying the calmer setting.
-Tip: children 12 and under ride free on the Governors Island ferry, and if you hop on the ferry before 11:30am on weekends, you’ll all cross the harbor for free.
+The island features open lawns for kids to run through and trees to provide shade, should you need a little relief when you picnic.
+The tots can speed down Slide Hill, interact with art installations, explore adventure park The Yard, bike on the car-free roads or swing around in Hammock Grove.
+Don't forget to take in that gorgeous view of lower Manhattan!

-Museums in NYC are filled with awesome exhibits for kids, but the cost of visiting them all can start to add up if you’ve got the whole troop in tow.
-This is why NYC families are lucky that many museums open their doors for free on select days.
-Expose the little ones to as much arts and culture as possible without having to shell out money for admission and note which ones deserve a return visit.
+Museums in NYC are filled with awesome exhibits, but the cost of visiting them can start to add up if you’ve got the whole troop in tow.
+This is why NYC families are lucky that many museums open their doors for free on select days and times (the Brooklyn Children's Museum on Thursdays, MoMA on Fridays).
+Expose the little ones to as much arts and culture as possible without having to shell out money for admission.

-Waterholes in all five boroughs open for the season on June, giving kids plenty of spots to splash around at no cost.
-Some of the best swimming pools for kids happen to be in NYC parks or right by the best playgrounds, making it easy to draw up an itinerary for some family summer day trips near the pool of your choice.
-Taking a dip is one of our favorite free things to do with kids, so pack up the suits and towels, slather the tots with sunscreen and dive in!
+Waterholes in all five boroughs provide kids plenty of spots to splash around at no cost.
+Some of the best swimming pools for kids happen to be in parks or right by the best playgrounds, making it super easy to draw up an itinerary for a few family summer day trips!
+Why not follow up a trip to the pool with a picnic on the park's lawns?

 Enjoy more exciting activities for kids